mohamedirfansh/Canteen-Information-System/README.md

 ![KFC page](images/kfc_page.png)
 Users can view all the menu items of a particular stall according to either the set date/time or the current system date/time.
-They can also add a review of a specific stall.
+They can also add a review for a specific stall.

 ![Waiting Time](images/waiting_time.png)